Working Papers

 4. Caste Segregation and Spatial Misallocation in Village India (with Michael Neubauer and Shunsuke Tsuda)

-5. Gendered and Distributional Impacts of Clean Water Access: Evidence from Tap Water Policy in India (with Marc Jeuland and YuJung Lee)
+5. Gendered and Distributional Impacts of Scaling Water Access: Evidence from Tap Water Policy in India (with Marc Jeuland and YuJung Lee)